williamhuybui/healthcare-llm-project/README.md

 - 7) *“Do I need a referral to see a specialist, and which facilities nearby allow that?”* → (plans, facility)  (plans_pdf, facility.csv)

-Logic: Huy Bui has Blue Advantage Gold HMO Standard plan => scan this plan in pdf file in the plans_pdf folder => "A written order from your primary care provider for you to see a specialist or get certain health care services.
-In many health maintenance organizations (HMOs), you need to get a referral before you can get health care services from anyone except your primary care provider.
-If you don’t get a referral first, the plan may not pay for the services."
+Logic: Huy Bui has Blue Advantage Gold HMO Standard plan => scan this plan in pdf file in the plans_pdf folder => "This plan will pay some or all of the costs to see a specialist for covered services but only if you have a referral before you see the specialist."
 => Then look up facility in Houston accepts plan 1: Houston Methodist Hospital, facility_id 501 and Memorial Hermann - Texas Medical Center, facility_id 502

 Answer: Yes, you need a referral to see a specialist with your HMO plan.
 Houston Methodist Hospital and Memorial Hermann - Texas Medical Center are in House which accept your HMO plan.